tobiaskortus/covid19-search/web_application/backend/README.md

 ### Author/ Institution Statistics

-In order to get some additional information about the relevance of specific authors and institutions in the field of COVID-19 the metadata graph database can be queried for additional statistics (currently limited to the number of publications) The type of statistic that should be fetched from the database is defined by the `type` property in the http request.
+In order to get some additional information about the relevance of specific authors and institutions in the field of COVID-19 the metadata graph database can be queried for additional statistics (currently limited to the number of publications).
+The type of statistic that should be fetched from the database is defined by the `type` property in the http request.
 Based on this property the corresponding function, either `getAuthorsStatistics` or `getInstitutionStatistics`, is called.
 In those functions the required data is loaded from the Neo4j graph database and afterwards returned to the frontend via the http response.

 ```javascript
 /**